ThKrypt/QualCoder/07-Coding-Text.md

 ## Right-hand hidden pane

-The right hand side of the coding text pane has another pane tucked away.
+The right-hand side of the coding text pane has another pane tucked away.
 To open click and drag from the right-hand side of the window.
-This pane contains three options useful when coding.
+This pane contains options useful when coding.
 One option is when clicking on a code, the code name, code rule (memo) and random coded text examples from the project are displayed.
-The J button displays an editable current journal, determined by the most recent date.
 The P button displays the editable project memo.

 # Editing text